alhafizzul/alhafizzul.github.io/_posts/2023-07-02-ziy-solution.md

     result += chr(to_y + 0x69)
     return result
 ```
 By printing chess board and keep updating my moves to memory through debugger, I am finally able to play chess with AI.
-I know this is inconvenient but I works .
+I know this is inconvenient but It works .

 ### Help from stockfish
 Second problem can be solved by using stockfish.
 For anyone who doesn't know stockfish is the best open source chess AI until now.